exploring Urban Heat islands

 Drawing Heat

-As Research Artist on the long-term Melting Metropolis environmental history project, Bryony Ella worked with academics in New York to explore how urbanites have thought and felt about heat and its impact on their health from 1945 to the present day.
+As Research Artist on an environmental history project called Melting Metropolis (running 2023-2028), I have recently been working with academics in New York to explore how urbanites have thought and felt about heat and its impact on their health from 1945 to the present day.
 The resulting ‘walk-shops’ brought art and history together to offer embodied practices to illuminate how, where and why the urban heat island effect has emerged in Queens, Brooklyn and Manhattan.

 Drawing Heat participant artwork, New York, 2024